sys-uos/Starlink-on-the-Autobahn/README.md

 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-sa/4.0/)
 # Starlink-on-the-Autobahn Data Set
-This repository contains the data used in our paper [TBF](https://tbf).
+This repository contains the data used in our paper [Measuring Mobile Starlink Performance: A Comprehensive Look](https://ieeexplore.ieee.org/document/10877858).
 All measurements were conducted on a Autobahn ride from Osnabrück to Bunde, Germany.
 The number of samples varies depending on the type of measurement.
 Details of the measurement setup are presented in our paper.
 Aditionally, we provide stationary measurements conducted in Osnabrück, Germany, providing data to compate different dish types and data plans.

 **Readme is work in progress, more information will be extended in the next days!**